 “Through sixty-six and seven/ they fought the Congo war/ With their fingers on their triggers/knee-deep in gore.”

-After awhile, you turn on the CB for company, a box that squawks a language all its own.
+After a while, you turn on the CB for the company; a box that squawks a language all its own.
 As you drive, you occasionally glance down to double check the map on your right thigh, steering with one hand, drinking lots of coffee with the other.
 The windows are rolled down and cool night air pours in.
 A store-bought air freshener of a pin-up girl hangs from the overhead console, jumping and jolting in the breeze.